 Concentra's results may decline if it loses several significant employer customers or payor contracts.
 One or more of Concentra's significant employer customers could be acquired.
 Additionally, Concentra could lose significant employer customers or payor contracts due to competitive pricing pressures or other reasons.
-Our Concentra centers have also experienced a reduction in employer services visits due to furloughed workforces and temporarily ceased and reduced operations during the COVID-19 pandemic.
 The loss of several significant employer customers or payor contracts could cause a material decline in Concentra's profitability and operating performance.